ondrej-svec/ai-edustream-vibe-coding/DESIGN_SYSTEM.md

 - Each component has its own variant file (e.g., `button.variants.ts`)
 - Consistent API across all components
 - TypeScript support for all variants and props
+- Focused component library with only actively used components
+- Clean separation between UI components and business logic

 ## 📊 Performance Considerations